Chaichas/Image_Processing/README.md

 In this question, the sobel filter is applied to modify the image in such a way the edges are colored in white on a black background.
 The filter calculates the gradient of the image intensity at each pixel location.

 Both kernel versions using global and shared memory are applied.
-Fixing the threshold, determining the min value of a pixel to be considered as an edge, equal to 90 and the padding to 2, we obtain the following.
+Fixing the threshold, determining the min value of a pixel to be considered as an edge, equal to 90 and the padding to 2, we obtain the following image.
+This question is implemented in *src/mykernel_sobel.cu* and *inc/mykernel_sobel.h*.

 ![Results](pics/grayscasobelle.png)